kaaass/Kero-Blaster-vita/README.md

 - GrapheneCt for PVR_PSP2, which is the graphic backend in this project
 - frangarcj for porting OpenSLES
 - alula for helping me to solve the key configuration issue (#2)
+- SDL2 for the implementation of error message dialog

 ## Progress